Yuval Cherlow: Views and opinions

 Cherlow has voiced empathy for the difficulties faced by religious homosexual people, and has called for the Orthodox community to treat them with compassion.
 However, he still maintains that homosexual relationships are prohibited by Halakha.
 Cherlow has voiced liberal positions on some issues, such as allowing the use of artificial insemination by unmarried women in certain circumstances and supporting coed activities in Bnei Akiva.
 His view on Jewish marriage in Israel is that all Jews should be married according to Halakha, but if the Chief Rabbinate refuses to marry a couple, there should be an alternate method of being recognized as a couple according to secular law.
 He is opposed to civil disobedience, an issue that rose to the fore during Israel's unilateral disengagement from Gaza and evacuation of Israeli settlements in the region.

 In 2012, Cherlow called on the State of Israel to recognise non-Orthodox streams of Judaism and Reform conversions.
 In response, Tzohar distanced itself from his remarks.
 Yizhar Hess of the Masorti Movement in Israel has suggested that Cherlow does not represent the mainstream of Zionist Orthodoxy in Israel, and Rabbi Yehoshua Shapira described Cherlow as a "neo-Reform rabbi in the Orthodox sector."

 Cherlow is also interested in interfaith dialogue, and currently sits on the Board of World Religious Leaders for the Elijah Interfaith Institute.

 Rabbi Cherlow deals mainly with ethical issues.
 He writes articles and tweets about ethics in Israel.
 In 2015, he established the ethics department at Tzohar.
 His book "BeTzalmo" (In His Image), published in 2015 by Maggid Press, deals with the religious meanings of God's image in people.

-In March of 2018 he garnered attention for stating that genetically cloned pig or any other animal would be Kosher.
+In March 2018 he garnered attention for stating that genetically cloned pig or any other animal would be Kosher.